ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 ## Inversion of Control (IOC)

-**Note: it is highly recommended that you read up a little on the concepts of inversion of control (IOC) before reading this section.
-A good overview, with analogies to functional programming, can be found n the article [How to Trick OO Programmers into Loving Functional Programming](https://medium.com/easy-pieces-for-programmers/how-to-trick-oo-programmers-into-loving-functional-programming-7019e1bf9bba)**
+**Note: if you are not familiar with IOC, it is highly recommended that you read up a little on the concepts before reading this section.
+A good overview, with analogies to functional programming, can be found in the article [How to Trick OO Programmers into Loving Functional Programming](https://medium.com/easy-pieces-for-programmers/how-to-trick-oo-programmers-into-loving-functional-programming-7019e1bf9bba)**

 In traditional inversion of control, components use declarative measures to say what dependencies they need and generally